HSLP Applications Now Open!

 Based on the firm belief that young people can make a positive difference in their communities, Sorensen engages Virginia high school students in public policy challenges facing the Commonwealth and prepares them for civic leadership.
-HSLP attendees are able to
+The High School Leaders Program is designed to:

 - Prepare future leaders for ethical and responsible citizenship and public service in the Commonwealth of Virginia

-- Energize our democratic system of government by promoting civic engagement among youth leaders
+- Energize our democratic republic system of government by promoting civic engagement among youth leaders

 - Help students become effective advocates in their communities and schools through a curriculum that offers the practical skills and political knowledge.